denten-books/plain-text/2-device.md

 The exact plane where the symbolic meets the material is difficult to identify.
 At some imperceptible point software disappears into hardware.
-Such ambiguity between hardware and software leads to some controversy in the critical literature, as evidenced by Lev Manovich's playful response to Kittler's "there is no software" argument, in which the latter posits what he calls the "postmodern writing scene."
+Such ambiguity leads to controversy in the critical literature, as evidenced by Lev Manovich's playful response to Kittler's "there is no software" argument, in which the latter posits what he calls the "postmodern writing scene."
 "We do not write anymore," Kittler writes.
 "Human-made writing passes through microscopically written inscriptions which, in contrast to all historical writing tools, are able to read and write by themselves" [@kittler_there_1995].
 Kittler sees the paper-bound blueprints for the first integrated microprocessor as the last "real" piece of writing.
 Everything written after that point is hardware, because all digital modes of representation, including text, ultimately rest on physical circuit architecture.
 The inability to understand hardware, in this view, precludes all higher modalities of reading, writing, and interpretation.

 Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, software determines the properties of any